dwreeves/dbt_linreg/README.md

   - A scalar input (e.g. `alpha=0.01`) will apply an alpha of `0.01` to all features.
   - An array input (e.g. `alpha=[0.01, 0.02, 0.03, 0.04, 0.05]`) will apply an alpha of `0.01` to the first column, `0.02` to the second column, etc.
   - `alpha` is equivalent to what TEoSL refers to as "lambda," times the sample size N. That is to say: `α ≡ λ * N`.
+  - (Of course, you can regularize the constant term by DIYing your own constant term and doing `add_constant=false`.)

 - Regularization as currently implemented for the `chol` method tends to be very slow in OLTP systems (e.g. Postgres), but is very performant in OLAP systems (e.g. Snowflake, DuckDB, BigQuery, Redshift).
 As dbt is more commonly used in OLAP contexts, the code base is optimized for the OLAP use case.
   - That said, it may be possible to make regularization in OLTP more performant (e.g. with augmentation of the design matrix), so PRs are welcome.